znamlab/znamlab.github.io/team/_posts/2020-02-17-petr-znamenskiy.md

 My research programme is focused on the molecular mechanisms that contribute to the functional and anatomical diversity of cortical neurons.
-The neocortex is not tabula rasa but a product of tens of millions of years of evolution that has shaped cortical circuits to perform computations essential for survival.
+The neocortex is not tabula rasa but a product of tens of millions of years of evolution that have shaped cortical circuits to perform computations essential for survival.
 These evolutionary adaptations can be thought of as inductive biases that help animals take advantage of the accumulated knowledge of their ancestors, passed down to them in form of genetic instructions for wiring networks of neurons.
-Our mission is to decypher these instructions by investigating how gene expression programmes of cortical neurons constrain their synaptic wiring and understanding how the role of the resulting circuits in behavior.
+Our mission is to decypher these instructions by investigating how gene expression programmes of cortical neurons constrain their synaptic wiring and understanding the role of the resulting circuits in behavior.